All Episodes

 Is this right?

-That the a deal here's a surprise.
+That a deal is a surprise.

 Who thought this would happen?